Giovanni Battista Arnaud: Biography

-Regarding his facet as a portraitist, mostly stand out his works in the Council Room of Caraglio Municipality, where the portrait of King Umberto (Re Umberto) can be seen.
+Regarding his work as a portraitist, notable are his paintings in the Council Room of Caraglio Municipality, where the portrait of King Umberto (Re Umberto) can be seen.
 Also the portrait made of Count Garin di Cocconato, and the portrait of the Engineer Sebastian Grandis, famous for having designed and directed in 1870, the works for the construction of the Frejus railway tunnel of more than 12 km between France and Italy, the first great tunnel in a mountain.

 In France, he left his mark as a fresco painter in the Church of Selonnet, in the Alpes-de-Haute-Provence region.

-In England, between the years 1885 and 1886, he carried out fresco and chiaroscuro works in London, at the St Peter's Italian Church.
+In England, between 1885 and 1886, he carried out fresco and chiaroscuro works in London, at the St Peter's Italian Church.
 He also had the responsibility of supervising all artistic work on that project.
 The realization of frescoes is shared with the artist Francesco Gauthier, also from Piedmont, Italy.

 His oil paintings on canvas can be found at various churches in northern Italy.
-Part of this work is listed by the Diocese of Cuneo, as a religious artistic assets.
+Part of this work is listed by the Diocese of Cuneo, as religious artistic assets.
 Among these works stand out: